KoldBrewEd/broadcaster/README.md

     amplify init
     ```

 5. Add an AppSync GraphQL API with API Key for the API Authentication.
 Follow the default options.
-When prompted with "Do you have an annotated GraphQL schema?", select "YES" and provide the schema in the file `schema.graphql`.
+When prompted with "Do you have an annotated GraphQL schema?", select "NO" and copy/paste the schema from the file `schema.graphql` in this repo.
 It will use a [GraphQL Transform](https://aws-amplify.github.io/docs/cli/graphql?sdk=js) directive [@model](https://aws-amplify.github.io/docs/cli/graphql?sdk=js#model) to deploy and configure a DynamoDB table to store messages:

     ```bash
     amplify add api